|

 Old Testament Survey (2) - An overview of the Old Testament with attention given to the historical development of Israel and her relationship to the world around her.

-Pastor’s School of Discipleship (1) - A three day school on the philosophy of Biblical discipleship.
-Pastoral Counseling (2) - Principles of sound counseling are examined and practical advice is given.
+Introduction to Counseling (2) – Principles of sound counseling are examined and practical advice is given.
 Various philosophies of Christian counseling are discussed.

 Pastoral Writing (2) - A review of basic English grammar and the development of writing as a skill necessary for the Christian worker.

-Practical Assignment (2) - A semester’s internship in one of the various selected ministries of the church.
+Practical Assignment (2) – A semester’s internship in one of the various selected ministries of the church.
 Active participation in such a ministry and a written evaluation are required of the student.
-A detailed descrip-tion of procedure and available ministry choices is available on request.
+A detailed description of procedure and available ministry choices is available on request.
+Note the number of Practical Assignments for each degree.
+Principles of Leadership & Church Ministry (2) – What makes a faithful Christian leader?
+Characteristics and principles are discussed.

 Systematic Theology I (2) - A standard systematic approach to theology and church doctrine.